jcu-eresearch/vecnet/geoblacklight-blog-post.md

-# Redesigning Vecnet Digital Library Search using GeoBlacklight
+# VecNET Digital Library Search using GeoBlacklight

 We got on the GeoBlacklight bus when we joined with VecNET project.
 VecNET was a Gates Foundation project to simulate, model to learn about malaria transmission and interventions.
 Important and cool stuff!